-So what does BDNF do?
-Quite a bit!
+Brain-derived neurotrophic factor (BDNF) is a fascinating growth hormone that has many functions in our brain.
 It is involved in supporting neurons and neuronal growth in the brain; it also plays a role in long-term memory and in obesity.

 But it isn’t so simple as everyone with the genetic variant having a larger appetite and obesity.
 The studies on the BDNF variant in obesity haven’t all been conclusive.
-Some have found that only women with the T allele are at a higher risk for obesity. [study][study] Other studies have found that it also increases the risk of obesity in children in some populations[study] and decreases the risk in other populations[study.]
-Overall, a meta study that looked at 35 other studies, found that the rs6265 Met allele was associated with obesity. [study]
+Some have found that only women with the T allele are at a higher risk for obesity. [ref][ref] Other studies have found that it also increases the risk of obesity in children in some populations[ref] and decreases the risk in other populations[ref.]
+The difference may be lifestyle factors, such as the amount of time spent outdoors, being active.

-Sleep and light:
+Sleep and sunlight:

 A study of seasonal variations in BDNF concentrations showed that the amount of sunlight a person is exposed to during the week correlates to the level of BDNF.[study]

 Hericium erinaceus, or Lion’s Mane mushrooms, have been used as a traditional Chinese food and medicine for centuries.
 It is known for its neuroprotective effects.
 Studies have shown that Lion’s Mane’s effect on depression is through the BDNF pathway.[ref]
 Lion’s mane extract is available in capsules or as a coffee beverage.

 Increasing ketone production levels through fasting or a ketogenic diet has been shown in studies to increase BDNF.
 New to the supplement game are products containing exogenous ketones such as beta-hydroxybutyrate salts that raise your body’s ketone levels.
 These supplements are often used along with a low-carb diet to kick start ketosis or keep a person in ketosis after eating some carbs.

 Niacin (vitamin B3):